Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

-We conduct numerical experiments on both synthetic and real-world datasets to validate the proposed framework, focusing on its theoretical guarantees and explainability rather than benchmarking against other methods.
-A more comprehensive evaluation, including improved barycenter estimation for feature unlearning, optimal regularization selection, and refined mutual information estimation for marginal data point unlearning, is left for future work.
+We conduct numerical experiments on synthetic and real-world datasets to validate the proposed framework, with emphasis on its theoretical guarantees, diagnostic behavior, and interpretability rather than exhaustive benchmarking against all existing unlearning methods.
+A more comprehensive evaluation, including improved barycenter estimation for feature unlearning, principled regularization selection, and refined mutual-information estimation for marginal data-point unlearning, is left for future work.
 The code is available at \url{https://github.com/xushizhou/Machine_Unlearn_via_Info_Reg}.